Hay'at Tahrir al-Sham: 2024

 In November, the HTS launched the Northwestern Aleppo offensive, which it called Operation Deterrence of Aggression reportedly capturing 11 towns and villages in western Aleppo Governorate, capturing the eponymous governorate's capital of Aleppo four days into the offensive.
 By 4 December, HTS had captured most of Aleppo Governorate and Idlib Governorate and began to advance on Hama.

 According to Abu Hassan al-Hamawi, commander of HTS's military wing, the offensive resulted from year-long strategic planning and coordination between opposition groups.
 Prior to the operation, HTS had developed enhanced military capabilities, establishing a dedicated drone unit and indigenous weapons production.
 The group deployed its newly developed "Shahin" (Arabic for Falcon) suicide drone against regime forces for the first time during the offensive.
 HTS additionally facilitated the creation of a unified operations room in southern Syria, synchronizing military actions with approximately 25 rebel groups to encircle Damascus from multiple fronts.

 On 5 December, HTS fighters had captured the city of Hama after two-days of fighting in neighboring villages.
 The group said it would advance on Homs (40 km from Hama).
 The next day, it was reported from a rebel commander and pro-rebel media that Tahir al-Sham forces continued to advance on Homs, reportedly reaching 10 km–5 km north of the city.

 On 7–8 December, Damascus fell to Syrian opposition forces, including HTS, the Southern Operations Room, and the US-backed Syrian Free Army, and Assad fled to Russia.
-On 30 December, HTS leader and the de facto leader of Syria Ahmed al-Sharaa announced that the organisation would be dissolved by 4–5 January 2025, however, this announced deadline of the formal dissolution was delayed until the finalized process took place on 29 January.
+On 30 December, HTS commander and the de facto leader of Syria, Ahmed al-Sharaa, announced that the organisation would be dissolved by 4–5 January 2025, however, this announced deadline of the formal dissolution was delayed until the finalized process took place on 29 January.